 Santa Claus Express with overnight sleeper cabin: £266.00 (2 adults, 2 children)

 Inbound flight from Helsinki to Gatwick: £146.20 (2 adults, 2 children)

-bonus tip: take hand warmers, the simple shake ones work really well.
-We used HotHands and this particular brand gave us around 6 hours of heat from each sachet, perfect for keeping little hands warm.
+- take hand warmers, the simple air-activated ones work really well.
+The HotHands brand gave us around 6 hours of heat from each sachet, perfect for keeping little hands warm.

 Thank you to Marco and Inga Jääskö, Santa Claus, Santa Claus Holiday Village and Santa Claus Village for such a memorable trip.

 Work With Us | Obtain Further Information | Receive Our Media Pack